hligaty/darabonba-sdk-framework/README.md

 > **Note**
 >
-> Click the <kbd>Use this template</kbd> button and clone it in Local.
+> Click the <kbd>Use this template</kbd> button and clone it in local.

-Darabonba SDK Template is a repository that provides a pure template to make it easier to create a Multilingual SDK project
+Darabonba SDK Template is a repository that provides a pure template to make it easier to create a Multilingual SDK project.

 ## Quick start